WanquanF/RMA-Net/README.md

     code for registration a single sample

 The results are listed in the folder named *XXX_results*, including the deforming results of different stages.
-We have given a collection of toy samples in *[YourProjectPath]/toys*, and you can run the registration for them by:
+We have given a collection of samples in *[YourProjectPath]/samples*, and you can run the registration for them by:

-    code for registration a collection of toy
+    code for registration a collection of samples

 ### Datasets